pisv/gethandly.wiki-playground/Step-Two.md

 It might seem it would never return!
 (Okay, it took about 5 minutes on our machine...)
 Couldn't it do better than this?

-If you set a breakpoint in the `FooFile.hCreateStructuralAst` method and rerun the `FooFileTest` under debugger, you will see that every request for the Foo file's body leads to rebuilding the whole structure of the source file and hence, to re-parsing.
-It is called six (!) times within each iteration of the loop -- once for each non-handle-only method call.
+If you set a breakpoint in the `FooFile.hBuildStructure` method and rerun the `FooFileTest` under debugger, you will see that every request for the Foo file's body leads to rebuilding of the whole structure of the source file and hence, to reparsing.
+It is done six (!) times within each iteration of the loop -- once for each non-handle-only method call.

 Hopefully, you already know how to deal with it.
 That's what the `FooModelCache` is for.
-The reason for constant re-parsing is simply that we don't cache source element bodies yet.
+The reason for the incessant reparsing is simply that we don't cache source element bodies yet.

 Let's fix it: